For High School Teachers and Counselors

 What if a student does not meet the academic requirements for Honors College admission?
 Students who do not meet these requirements upon matriculation can still apply to join the Honors College as a current student, based upon their college GPA.

 Deadline to Apply: Entering freshmen are allowed to apply to the Honors College up until they enroll at the university during their summer orientation session.
-There is a priority deadline, though, for students interested in living in Hotz Honors Hall.
-To be eligible to live in Hotz, a student must apply to the Honors College by March 15 of his/her senior year.
+That said, students who apply to the Honors College by November 15 of their senior year will be given priority honors housing selection.

 Applicants to the University of Arkansas who have at least a 3.8 high school GPA and at least a 32 ACT Composite (1430 SAT) are eligible to apply for Honors College fellowships at the University of Arkansas.
 This application will also put students into consideration for academic scholarships from the university.